SilentRhetoric/WindowSense/README.md

 WindowSense uses a stylized graph in a spectrum of colors to show when it will be cold, warm, or comfortable outside.
-The 8x8 RGB LED matrix represents eight hours of forecasts with now on the left and the next seven hours from left to right.
+The 8x8 RGB LED matrix represents eight hours of forecasts, with now on the left and the next seven hours from left to right.

 ![Explainer Graphic](Media/WindowSense_explainer_1080.jpeg)